java-cheatsheet/codechallenge/src/google/Level4/Challenge1/README.md

 The **time it takes to move** from your starting point to all of the bunnies and to the bulkhead will be given to you in a square matrix of integers. **Each row will tell you the time it takes to get to the start, first bunny, second bunny, ..., last bunny, and the bulkhead in that order**.
 The order of the rows follows the same pattern (start, each bunny, bulkhead).
 The bunnies can jump into your arms, so picking them up is instantaneous, and arriving at the bulkhead at the same time as it seals still allows for a successful, if dramatic, escape.
 (Don't worry, any bunnies you don't pick up will be able to escape with you since they no longer have to carry the ones you did pick up.)
 You can revisit different spots if you wish, and moving to the bulkhead doesn't mean you have to immediately leave - **you can move to and from the bulkhead to pick up additional bunnies if time permits**.

-In addition to spending time traveling between bunnies, some paths interact with the space station's security checkpoints and add time back to the clock.
-Adding time to the clock will delay the closing of the bulkhead doors, and if the time goes back up to 0 or a positive number after the doors have already closed, it triggers the bulkhead to reopen.
+In addition to spending time traveling between bunnies, some paths interact with the space station's security checkpoints and **add time back to the clock**.
+Adding time to the clock will delay the closing of the bulkhead doors, and if the time goes back up to 0 or a positive number after the doors have already closed, it **triggers the bulkhead to reopen**.
 Therefore, it might be possible to walk in a circle and keep gaining time: that is **each time a path is traversed, the same amount of time is used or added**.

 Write a function of the form solution(times, time_limit) to calculate the most bunnies you can pick up and which bunnies they are, while still escaping through the bulkhead before the doors close for good.
 If there are multiple sets of bunnies of the same size, **return the set of bunnies with the lowest prisoner IDs (as indexes) in sorted order**.
 The bunnies are represented as a sorted list by prisoner ID, with the **first bunny being 0**.There are at most **5 bunnies**, and time_limit is a non-negative integer that is at most ***999**.